pfuhe1/flood-cascade/FUSE_regionalization/README_fuse-regionalization.md

 - **characteristics_catchment**: Characteristics calculated over catchments.
 Output in python pickle files, where values are stored in a python dictionary with catchment IDs as the keys.

 ### Calculating similarity
-Scripts output python pickle files which provides an array of GRDC catchment IDs  matched to each grid-cell (shape [len(catchments),ny,nx]).
+Scripts calculate an array of GRDC catchment IDs  matched to each grid-cell (shape [len(catchments),ny,nx]).

 For each grid point the catchments IDs are sorted (from more to less similar), up to 10 catchments.
 Note: for the modelling, only parameter sets for the first 3 catchments were used.

 - 0.5 degree resolution grid: `parameter_transfer_p5deg-GBM_distances_v1-1.py`
 - 0.1 degree resolution grid: `parameter_transfer_p1deg-GBM_distances_v1-1.py`

+Output files are in python pickle format, to be used later by the script: `submit_scripts/fuse_gridded/generate_param_maps_3choices.py`.